JeffersonLab/mya_getter/README.md

 ## Overview
 A light wrapper on common MYA utilities used at CEBAF.
 These wrapped utilities are currently command line executables, however, this software offers easy parallelization through the use of process pools.
+This software also wraps some limited functionality of the myquery web-API including mysampler.

 Supported utilities are mySampler and myData.
 These applications must be installed on your local system for this package to be of much use.